from-nibly/blue-river-interview/slides.md

 ## Video Games

-- Currently playing through Oracle of Ages on an emulator device
+- Currently playing through "The Legend of Dragoon" on an emulator device
 - I love Satisfactory (it's just like the most interesting parts of programming)
 - Starting to play Minecraft with my oldest kid